What is the Dilemma Bank?

 The dilemma session has hosted by Pernille Steen Pedersen, and was facilitated by KarriereKlubben.
 The panel consisted of:

-- Kasper Skovgaard Pedersen, Formand for Finansforbundet i Nordea.
+- Kasper Skovgaard Pedersen, Chairman for Finansforbundet i Nordea.

 - Mia Jung, Head of Leadership Development and Leadership Coach, Copenhagen School of Entrepreneurship.